Idokr1/Pizzeria-ASP.NET-Web-App/README.md

 1. Clone the source code repository from the GitHub page.
 2. Open the solution file in Visual Studio 2019 or later.
 3. Restore the NuGet packages and build the solution.
-4. Configure the connection string to the Microsoft SQL Server database
+4. Configure the connection string to the Microsoft SQL Server database in the appsettings.json file.
-5. Run the applicatioN
+5. Run the application